davejbarnes/random/README.md

 ```

 #### e2d
-e2d is 'epoch to date'; it's for converting Unix timestamps in a log files or such and displaying them as a date and time string.
-It takes input from STDIN and finds any 10 digit integer and replaces it with a date and time string, and outputting each line.
+e2d is 'epoch to date'; it's for converting Unix timestamps in log files or such and displaying them as a date and time string.
+It takes input from STDIN and any 10 digit integer gets replaced with a date and time string, and outputs the result of each line to STDOUT.

 *Example*
 ```